-Being able to start a fire is one of the basic skills that everyone should have.
+Being able to start a fire is one of the primary skills that everyone should have.
 Making a fire in the wild will help you stay warm, cook food, treat water, have emotional comfort and so much more.
-Making a fire under challenging scenarios is a drill that people should practice because things won’t always go as planned.
+Starting a fire under challenging scenarios is a drill that people should practice because things won’t always go as planned.

-Even the most advanced survivalists can be challenged by these methods and their fire making skills will develop even more after completing these challenges.
+Even the most advanced survivalists can be challenged by these methods and their fire-making skills will develop even more after completing these challenges.

-Making a fire with cold and wet hands
+Starting a fire with cold and wet hands

 The challenge here is to start a fire when you are cold and your hands are borderline numb.
 You shouldn’t try this method out in the wild unless you have a heat source ready and waiting for you.
 You can do it in a controlled environment and you can submerge your hands in an ice bucket.
-If you want to increase the difficulty you can take your fire starter and hold it in the ice with your hands.
+If you want to increase the difficulty, you can take your fire starter and hold it in the ice with your hands.

 Suggested reading: Various types of fire that one should learn how to make